 Firstly, they only operate in the areas of Tokyo and Kyoto.
 Hence, if you are not going to be living in these areas you’re out of luck, but read on as I’ll explain the details of another company that may be able to help.

 Most of their apartments tend to be quite small and a little on the expensive side, yet you should be able to find a place on average for about 80-110,000yen per month for a single person.

 How about the neighbours you ask..?
-This personally doesn’t bother me at all, and perhaps 90% of your neighbors will be non-Japanese (in your building), so if you were hoping to throw a おはようございます (good morning) or こんばんは (good evening) during your random meet in the corridor or elevator, think again!
-Of course some of your neighbors may speak Japanese, so this may still work.
+This personally doesn’t bother me at all, and perhaps 90% of your neighbours will be non-Japanese (in your building), so if you were hoping to throw a おはようございます (good morning) or こんばんは (good evening) during your random meet in the corridor or elevator, think again!
+Of course, some of your neighbours may speak Japanese, so this may still work.
 Some buildings may also have slow WiFi as it’s a shared service.